picuron/3005-project/docs/Report.md

 ![client_or_owner](./photos/client_or_owner.png)

-Selecting O, you will be then be prompted to login.
+Selecting O, you will then be prompted to login.
 Only users that are owners can log in.
 So, you must have an account in the owner table.
-If a normal user tries to login, they will be rejected, given an incorrect password screen.
+If a normal user tries to login, they will be rejected and given an incorrect password screen.
 By default, we have an owner login set up to be used.

 ![owner_login](./photos/owner_login.png)